1180779/token-transfer-api/README.md

 }
 ```

+Of course!
+I've formatted the section you provided and expanded it slightly to include the best practices and alternative shell commands we discussed.
+This will make it much clearer and more helpful for all users.

+Here is the formatted and enhanced section, ready to be pasted into your `README.md`:

+---

+### Manual API Usage with `curl`

+You can also send requests directly from your command line using a tool like `curl`.

+#### Recommended Method: Using a Data File

+The most reliable way to send a `curl` request is to save the JSON payload to a file.
+This avoids issues with how different command-line shells handle quotes and special characters.

+1. Create a file named `payload.json`:

+    ```json
+    {
+      "query": "mutation TransferTokens($input: Transfer!) { transfer(input: $input) { balance } }",
+      "variables": {
+        "input": {
+          "from_address": "0x0000000000000000000000000000000000000000",
+          "to_address": "0xabcdef1234567890abcdef1234567890abcdef12",
+          "amount": "500"
+        }
+      }
+    }
+    ```

+2. Execute the request from your terminal:

+    *   **On Linux, macOS or Git Bash:**
+        ```bash
+        curl -X POST -H "Content-Type: application/json" --data @payload.json http://localhost:8080/query
+        ```

+    *   **On Windows PowerShell:**
+        ```powershell
+        $payload = Get-Content -Raw -Path .\payload.json
+        Invoke-WebRequest -Uri http://localhost:8080/query -Method POST -ContentType "application/json" -Body $payload
+        ```

+---

 ## ✅ Running Tests

 To run the entire test suite, including the race condition tests, use the `tester` service defined in `docker-compose.yml`.
 This ensures the tests run in an isolated environment with a dedicated test database.